limbus-medtec/typescript-styleguide/README.md

   - Interfaces should use UpperCamelCase.
   - Only `public` members should be in an interface, leave out `protected` and `private` members.
 Hence, interface members       should not use access modifiers.
+  - - As a rule of thumb, each interface should be defined in its own file that has the same name as the class.

   ```typescript
   interface Person {